heemanglee/aws-certificate/heejung/공식 연습 문제 세트/Dump 4.md

     </details>

 11. What are the benefits of using an AWS-managed service?
 (Choose TWO)
-    - A. Provides complete control over the virtual infrastructure. 🟡
+    - A. Provides complete control over the virtual infrastructure.
     - B. Allows customers to deliver new solutions faster.
     - C. Lowers operational complexity.
-    - D. <mark style="background: #ADCCFFA6;">Eliminates</mark>(제거하다) the need to encrypt data.
+    - D. Eliminates the need to encrypt data.
     - E. Allows developers to control all patching related activities.

     <details markdown=1><summary markdown='span'>Answer</summary>